+When my gardening-guru mom handed me a bagful of garlic and said, “Plant this,” I was thrilled.
+I love garlic, and use it in almost everything, from mashed potatoes to frittatas.
 Last October, I planted my first garlic – if you didn’t know (I sure didn’t), you actually plant cloves of garlic.
 Simply peel a garlic bulb, find a nice-sized clove and put it upright in a little furrow in the soil with the pointed end up, the flatter end down.
 (Just the way a bulb of garlic would sit when upright.)
-Plant the garlic cloves about two inches apart from each other, covered with about an inch and a half of dirt.
-(Please excuse my low-quality iPhone photos.)
+Plant the garlic cloves about 2 inches apart from each other.
+Then, cover the cloves with about an inch and a half of dirt.

 Soon enough, green shoots were sticking out of the ground – a nice sight to see amongst the browns of November.

 See more: 7 Scented Plants to Repel Mosquitos

 At this point, I asked my mom when the garlic would be ready.
 I was thinking it would survive winter and be ready for picking in February or March.
 When she said, “June or July,” I immediately regretted my decision.
 Had I known it took nine months to mature, I wouldn’t have gone so garlic crazy.
 Thinking I would harvest the garlic before I planted my raised beds in the spring, I’d given them way too much space in my tiny backyard garden.
 But in April, I was able to utilize the space by interspersing onion transplants, which are companion plants, amongst the then-massive garlic plants.